kuleshov/gwaskb/README.md

 ## Requirements

-GWASkb is implemented in Python and requires:
+GWASkb is intended to run on macOS and Unix (no GPU required).
+It has been tested on macOS 10.14 (Mojave) and Ubuntu 16.04.

+It requires python 2.7 and the following primary libraries:

 * `lxml`, `ElementTree`
 * `numpy`